Controllable Capillary Assembly of Magnetic Ellipsoidal Janus Particles into Tunable Rings, Chains and Hexagonal Lattices

 Next, we investigate the interface deformation induced by the ellipsoidal Janus particle at different tilt angles.
 We find that the interface stays undeformed around the particle with upright orientation, indicating the absence of a torque at $\varphi=0^{\circ}$, which is consistent with our results in~\figref{angle_tor}. \figref{def} shows how the three-phase contact line and interface deform around the ellipsoidal Janus particle ($\alpha=3, \beta=21^{\circ}$) for different tilt angles $\varphi=80^{\circ}$, $\varphi=90^{\circ}$ and $\varphi=120^{\circ}$, respectively.
 At $\varphi=80^{\circ}$, the interface deforms around the particle in a hexapolar shape (\figref{def-1}), with three rises and three dips distributed around the particle.
 The interface is raised up at the tip of the apolar hemisphere and depressed at the tip of the polar hemisphere.
 When the particle aligns in the horizontal orientation $\varphi=90^{\circ}$, the interface shows a dipolar deformation (\figref{def-2}), with a dip around the apolar hemisphere and a rise around the polar hemisphere.
-We note that the magnitude of this dipolar deformation is much stronger than that of a hexapolar deformation.
-The deformation increases further with increasing tilt angle to $\varphi=120^{\circ}$ and the deformed interface height is even at the same order of particle short radius (\figref{def-3}).
+We note that the magnitude of this dipolar deformation is much stronger than that of a hexapolar deformation. \revisedtext{Furthermore, the dependence of the mode of deformation on the particle orientation cannot be generated by Janus spheres~\cite{Xie2015} or homogeneous ellipsoids~\cite{Gary2014a}.
+This dependence was also not discovered by previous works on Janus ellipsoids~\cite{Park2012a,Rezvantalab2013a}, where only the equilibrium orientation of Janus ellipsoids were discussed.} The deformation increases further with increasing tilt angle to $\varphi=120^{\circ}$ and the deformed interface height is even at the same order of particle short radius (\figref{def-3}).
 We also observe an unsymmetrical hexoplar, butterfly-like deformation at intermediate tilt angles (Supplmentary Material Figure S1).
 The rise and dip generated around the Janus ellipsoid result from the competition between Janus and ellipsoidal properties of the particle: it is known that both, a Janus sphere and a homogeneous ellipsoid, generate dipolar interface deformations.
 However, the rise and dip areas are located oppositely\citeref{Xie2015,Gary2014a}.
-The positioning and strength of the rises and dips can be tuned by varying the aspect ratio and amphiphilicity of the particles, as observed in our simulations (Figure S2).
+The positioning and strength of the rises and dips can be tuned by varying the aspect ratio and amphiphilicity of the particles, as observed in our simulations (Figure S2). \revisedtext{With increasing either the aspect ratio or the amphiphilicity, the dipolar deformation is expected to dominate for the full range of tilt angles and the hexagonal deformation becomes negligible.}